 Insects are healthy, nutrient-rich alternatives to protein staples like chicken, beef, and fish.
 When used as food, bugs have been found to emit considerably fewer greenhouse gases than most livestock.
 Insect harvesting is also low-tech and requires little capital.
 This makes it a viable business opportunity for those looking to become economically self-sufficient.
 These health, environmental, economic, and social benefits point to insects as a solution to food security and global hunger.

 Here are a few of the experts dedicating their careers to promoting edible insects as a way to improve livelihoods, economies, and the environment — and who just might change skeptics’ minds.

-Adam Session, who received his PhD in biochemistry and molecular biology from UC Berkeley, currently serves the Chief Scientist at Tiny Farms.
-“I was particularly drawn to the industry for its potential to help feed the world in an environmentally conscious fashion,” says Session.
+Adam Sessions, who received his PhD in biochemistry and molecular biology from UC Berkeley, currently serves the Chief Scientist at Tiny Farms.
+“I was particularly drawn to the industry for its potential to help feed the world in an environmentally conscious fashion,” says Sessions.

 According to her company bio, Virginia Emery’s life’s mission is to breed a bug that tastes like bacon.
 After receiving her PhD in entomology from UC Berkeley and spending years thinking about bugs, agriculture, and how to feed the human population, she founded the biotechnology company Beta Hatch.

 Beta Hatch is focused on breeding better bugs, to put it simply.
 For example, the company grows mealworms for use as a high-protein and high-fat feed ingredient for chickens.
 Beta Hatch’s insects grow faster, larger, and more nutritious.
 So, as you work your way up the supply chain, both animals and humans eating those animals can derive more nutrition.